 How can I save $1000 fast?

-First, check out these ways to make saving money fun.
-No guarantees you’ll save $1000, but a “no spend month” challenge is a money-saving life hack that takes you in the right direction.
+First, check out these creative ways to make saving money more fun.
+While there’s no guarantee you’ll hit $1,000, a “no-spend month” challenge is a great way to start.

 Cut big expenses